-We’re holding a public information and engagement event for people to discuss our plans, ask questions, get feedback and focus on topics to help drive the work forward:
+We’re holding a series of public events for people to discuss our plans, ask questions, give feedback and focus on topics to help drive the work forward.

 Press release: Have your say on the future of health and social care – October 2017